-As of June 2018, the facility consists of five (5) cells covering approximately 640ha within the SML, with only two currently in operation.
+As at June 2019, the facility consists of five (5) cells covering approximately 640ha within the SML, with only two currently in operation.
+An additional tailings cell (TSF6) has been approved and construction is expected to commence during FY20.
 The individual cells vary in height but have an approved raise height of 30-40m.
 Upon closure, the TSF will remain as a permanent land feature.